 For suppliers interested in doing business with Columbia University, there are several points to be aware of:

-- Outside of preferred supplier sourcing efforts, many sourcing decisions are made at the school and department level.
+- Approved Suppliers are those suppliers from whom specific departments wish to receive goods and services on an ad hoc basis.
+These suppliers are not preferred but have undergone a supplier verification process and been approved as legitimate suppliers.
+The process to become an approved supplier must be initiated by a requesting department or school.
+Many sourcing decisions are made at the school and department level.
 There are hundreds of decision makers across these decentralized departments and suppliers need to seek out opportunities with these decision makers to gain visability.
 Once a supplier has been awarded business by a schools or department, providing excellent service, high-quality goods, competitive pricing and effective compliance support are often the best strategies for getting known by other departments and considered for other opportunities.
+To clarify an approved supplier is not a prefererd supplier.
+All procurement requirements associated with non UWPA vendors apply.

 - Sourcing at both the central Purchasing and school/department level is done on University and department determined schedules, and reflect University strategic priorities.
 Some sourcing schedules are a matter of weeks while other sourcing activities can involve a process lasting much longer.